henfiber/hass_speedport_plus_cli/README.md

 Configure the integration from the UI per the instructions in the linked page above.

-- It is advised to not run the test very frequently because it will clog your connection on unpredictable times.
-I have changed the default to 360 minutes (6 hours).
+- It is advised to not run the test very frequently because it will clog your connection on unpredictable times (I have changed mine to 360 minutes - 6 hours).
 - It is suggested to set a specific server close to you (see the dropdown in the "Options" menu) so you have consistent results to compare long term.

 Note that a Raspberry PI (other than 4B or newer) may limit the reported maximum speed to 100Mbps or 300Mbps (Raspberry PI 3+) due to the slower LAN adapter.